 Just because a medical malpractice trial is difficult does not mean you should avoid it at all costs.
 You may be left with no choice but to go in front of a jury because the defendant is not making a reasonable settlement offer for whatever reason.

 However, you should adjust your expectations to know that this is when your malpractice claim can get difficult.

 Always Explore the Possibility of a Settlement

-However, from your side, you should remember that trial is not the most desired outcome in your medical malpractice lawsuit.
+However, from your side, you should remember that a trial is not the most desired outcome in your medical malpractice lawsuit.
 Your medical malpractice lawyer will be able to advise you when it is best to settle your case.

 You should remember that a medical malpractice case settlement will still be considered a victory because you will be compensated.
 As a plaintiff, you should avoid thinking that a jury must rule in your favor to get justice.

 Our personal injury attorneys at Rosenfeld Injury Lawyers, LLC can help you file a medical malpractice claim when surgeons or any other medical provider has injured you or a family member.